fmatter/fmatter.github.io/content/theses.md

 title="Theses"
 +++

-## Dissertation
+## Doctoral Dissertation

-My doctoral thesis treats the development and the typology of verbal argument marking in [Cariban](https://glottolog.org/resource/languoid/id/cari1283) languages.
+### The Development and Typology of Verbal Argument Marking in Cariban Languages

-A companion database is currently  served as a [CLLD](https://clld.org/) web app [here](https://cariban.clld.org/), source code is available [here](https://github.com/clld/cariban).
+My doctoral research investigates the complex system of verbal argument marking in the Cariban language family, examining both synchronic variation and historical development.
+I explore how these systems evolved and what this tells us about the typology of verbal alignment.

-A brief summary of the contents:
+A companion database is available as a [CLLD](https://clld.org/) web application [here](https://cariban.clld.org/) ([source code](https://github.com/clld/cariban)).

 ### 1. Introduction
 This chapter introduces the extant languages of the family, as well as the most important literature on them.